andresitodeguzman/project-numero-android/README.md

-# project-numero-android
+Project Numero for Android

-Project Numero for Android source code.
+This is the repository of Project Numero for Android.
+For bug reports, open an issue.
+Pull requests for improvements and bug fixes are welcome.